 Every acoustic guitar is easily recognised by its sound hole.
 A sound hole (also known as a sound chamber) is a hollow chamber found on all acoustic guitars.
 They will always be located in a specific place invariably found under the strings on the body of a guitar.
 This is the same location where pickups are found on electric guitars.
 You can consider the sound hole as a resonating chamber that is a substitute for pickups.

 2. Why Is The Acoustic Guitar Sound Hole Important?

 Unlike electric guitars, acoustic guitars are not reliant on the need for pickups and electronics to help in creating their full-bodied sound.
 Generally, an acoustic uses the design of the guitar to amplify the sound.
 This means they rely on how the vibrational waves are formed within the body of the guitar.
 This in turn produces an amplified sound.

-The location of the sound hole is paramount because it is the resonant chamber that allows for greater vibration from the guitar body (or more technically the soundboard as referred to the top of the sound hole).
-The sound hole then releases these vibrations through the sound hole, which would otherwise be trapped within the guitar.
+The location of the sound hole is paramount because it is the resonating chamber that allows for greater vibration from the guitar body (or more technically the soundboard as referred to the top of the sound hole).
+The sound hole then releases these vibrations, which would otherwise be trapped within the guitar.

 3. How Does The Sound Hole Work?

 Your guitar strings connect to the tuning pins on the saddle (this is where the strings connect to the bridge plate).
 Upon plucking a string, the vibrational energy causes the bridge plate to vibrate which facilitates the vibration of the top board (also known as the body).
 As the top board vibrates, it causes the air inside the guitar body to also vibrate.
 As the air vibrates, it will exit out from the sound hole under the strings.